utsav0/daily-dev-tips/src/pages/posts/bash-cleanmymac-alternative.md

 > Note: This script can be very dangerous since it uses Bash to remove files.
 Please be cautious!

-We will be using a `txt` file to loop over files we want to remove.
+We will use a `txt` file to loop over files we want to remove.

 These files can include a wildcard (\*) or start with a specific string: